tylim88/Create-Prisma-App/README.md

 create-prisma-app MyPrismaApp
 ```

-or
+OR

 ```bash
 npx create-prisma-app MyPrismaApp
 ```

-🐝 If your docker unable to run this package then you may need Docker `v18.06` and above
+🐝 If your docker unable to run this package then you may need Docker `v18.06 +`.

 ## Quick Start